 Repairing and Restoring Hardwood Floors

-Hardwood flooring can get damaged for a number of reasons.
+Damage to your hardwood flooring can happen for a number of reasons.
 Normal wear and tear on hardwood flooring can dull the entire surface.
 Minor surface scratches can affect the look too.
-Additional damage from moving furniture, spilling liquids and pets stains is quite common too.
+Additional damage from moving furniture, spilling liquids and pets stains is also quite common.
 While hardwood floors are typically very durable and long-lasting, the type of wood used, the stain and finishes, and amount of maintenance or neglect are key factors in how much damage the floors have endured and what it will take to repair and restore the finish and look.
 Calhoun has decades of experience to advise you on the right course of action to restore the finish and remove damage.

 If your wood flooring has reached an advanced age, has been subjected to heavy use, or it was improperly installed, repair will restore luster and protect your family and your floors.
 Get in touch with us so we can look at them in person, and advise you on the best course of action based on the severity of damage.
-With Calhoun Hardwood Flooring, you can expect the best look for customer satisfaction.
+With Calhoun Hardwood Flooring, you can expect the best look with 100% customer satisfaction.

 One method of repair is to burnish and blend scratches back into the existing floor.
 In older floors repair may require sanding to a break-off point because an aging effect cannot be reproduced.
 Or, repair will require sanding the floor and replacing boards, and sections from wall-to-wall can be repaired.